-Although not common, errors may occur during a balancing cycle.
-For example, the measurement cycle may be aborted by manually stopping the wheel, or by raising the hood too soon.
+If you handspin the wheel in the wrong direction counterclockwise - during balancing, the EEE message appears on the display as explained in step 6 above.
+Although not common, other errors may occur during a balancing cycle.
+For example, the measurement cycle may be aborted by stopping the wheel too soon.